Peter Rice Prize

 You may submit one or more projects to be considered for this award.

-All submissions must be electronic; uploads will automatically add your name to the file when submitted.
-Please label your files as follows:
+All submissions must be electronic; uploads will automatically add your name to the file when submitted so do not add your name to the file name.

 Submissions must include the following three components: